NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 From there, I started Simulink by clicking the icon on the titlebar.

-I've made it to Step 1 without incident.
+Ive made it to Step 1 without incident.
 The documentation is becoming more and more clear.